vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 tags: ["shell", "powershell", "oh my posh"]
 draft: false
 ---
 Recently, on the lookout for a quick win to boost my development productivity, I customized the command prompt on my Windows machine.
-With just a few small tweaks in Windows Terminal and PowerShell, I was able to quickly create a personalized workspace that not only looks sleek but also helps me develop more efficiently.
+With just a few small tweaks in Windows Terminal and PowerShell, I was able to quickly create a personalized workspace that not only looks nice but also helps me develop more efficiently.

 ![Custom command prompt with Powershell](https://res.cloudinary.com/dx73a1lse/image/upload/v1687710296/blog/ohmyposh_jwhrvk.webp)